 Project Development and Management - supports ward-based teams that design and construct transportation infrastructure projects.
-They manage the condition of the streets, sidewalks, and alleys
+They manage the condition of the streets, sidewalks, and alleys.
+FY 2017 Proposed Budget Changes

-The District Department of Transportation's (DDOT) proposed FY 2017 gross budget is \$110,856,255, which represents a 2.5 percent decrease from its FY 2016 approved gross budget of \$113,676,337. budget is comprised of \$74,435,7 0 in Special Purpose Revenue funds, and \$.
+The District Department of Transportation's (DDOT) proposed FY 2017 gross budget is \$110.856,255. which represents a 2.5 percent decrease from its EV 2016 approved gross budget of \$113,676,337. budget is comprised of \$74,435.) m Special Purpose Revenue funds, and \$

-The Current Services Funding Level (C. operating District agencies, before consid FY 2016 approved budget across multiple to continue its current divisions and or adjustments to the FY 2016 Local funds Please see the CSFL Development section regarding the methodology used and com The FY 2017 Proposed Budget Changes section provides a comprehensive explanation of Table 5; it includes major internal changes within the budget including Current Services Funding Level (CSFL) changes, changes to the initial adjusted budget, and policy initiatives.
+The Current Services Funding Level (C operating District agencies, before consid-FY 2016 approved budget across multiple to continue its current divisions and op adjustments to the FY 2016 Local funds Please see the CSFL Development section regarding the methodology used and comp The FY 2017 Proposed Budget Changes section provides a comprehensive explanation of Table 5; it includes major internal changes within the budget including Current Services Funding Level (CSFL) changes, changes to the initial adjusted budget, and policy initiatives.